cockpit-project/cockpit-machines/HACKING.md

 The commands here assume you're in the top level of the Cockpit Machines git repository checkout.

+## Running out of git checkout

 For development, you usually want to run your module straight out of the git tree.
-To do that, link that to the location were `cockpit-bridge` looks for packages:
+To do that, run `make devel-install`, which links your checkout to the location were `cockpit-bridge` looks for packages.
+If you prefer to do this
+manually:

 ```
 mkdir -p ~/.local/share/cockpit